dhruvpandey5439/Brazil-Vs-Morocco-Prediction-Chances-World-Cup/README.md

 ## Disclaimer

-This project is built for educational and portfolio purposes.
-Predictions are probabilistic estimates based on historical data and do not account for real-time factors such as squad fitness, tactics, or referee decisions.
-Football remains wonderfully unpredictable.
+This project is built for educational reasons and also because I have a passion for it.
+Predictions are probabilistic estimations based on historical data and do not account for real-time factors such as squad fitness, tactics, or referee decisions.
+Don't take this project to account for any bets or expectations of a team winning over the other, football will remain wonderfully unpredictable.

 ---

-*Built with Python and scikit-learn*
+## Reflection

+This was a very tedious project, as it is my first time interacting with Machine Learning, and understanding coding in a deepr level.
+However, with my passion and love for football, this tedious process became entertaining, and became something I found as valuable.
+Right as summer break started, which for me was June 3rd, I didn't waste anytime and tried to take action for something I was quite interested in for a very long time.
+The process was not perfect, and I became frustrated more than I can count, however I am satisfied with my project and now I am aiming to broaden this model into all teams and matches and not only Brazil and Morocco.